-In several instances, Iranian law does not distinguish between consensual and non-consensual sexual intercourse, and therefore the authorities can prosecute both perpetrators and victims of sexual assault.
+Iranian law does not distinguish between consensual and non-consensual same-sex intercourse, and therefore the authorities can prosecute both perpetrators and victims of sexual assault.

-According to the U.S. State Department Country Reports on Human Rights Practices for 2021, Iranian security forces harassed and arrested individuals suspected of being LGBT, in some cases raiding their houses or monitoring their internet activity to gather information.
+According to the U.S. State Department Country Reports on Human Rights Practices for 2021, Iranian security forces harassed and arrested individuals suspected of being LGBTQ, in some cases raiding their houses or monitoring their internet activity to gather information.
 Individuals charged with "sodomy" faced trials where basic evidentiary standards were not upheld.
 Those persons were also reportedly forced to undergo anal or "sodomy" examinations while in regime custody, which potentially constitutes torture, according to the United Nations and World Health Organization.

-In a 2020 survey of LGBT Iranians conducted by the Iranian Lesbian and Transgender Network (6Rang), almost 20 percent of participants claimed to have been victims of violence by police officers, security forces, prosecutors, and/or judges.
+In a 2020 survey of lesbian, gay, bisexual, transgender, and intersex (LGBTI) Iranians conducted by the Iranian Lesbian and Transgender Network (6Rang), almost 20 percent of participants claimed to have been victims of violence by police officers, security forces, prosecutors, and/or judges.
 According to 6Rang, participants "consistently reported humiliating conduct or physical violence by the ordinary police, security forces, and patrol police (moral police) for reasons such as different gender expression, breaching binary dress-code norms, insufficient hijab (Islamic veil) or participating in house parties."

-LGBT activists in Iran have expressed concern that the regime has used the pretense of other crimes, such as sexual assault, to execute LGBT Iranians.
+LGBTQ activists in Iran have expressed concern that the regime has used the pretense of other crimes, such as sexual assault, to execute LGBTQ Iranians.